bohwaz/secretquickie/README.md

 * If the client has disabled javascript, encryption/decryption will happen on server side (fallback)
 * Uses APCu for memory storage
 * Uses php-libsodium and libsodium.js for cryptography
-* Uses SubResource Integrity (SRI) to load javascript resources, adding extra security to client-side encryption
+* Uses [SubResource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to load javascript resources, adding extra security to client-side encryption, see for details.

 ## Requirements